-“What is the difference between an FHA loan vs a Conventional loan?”
+“What is the difference between an FHA loan versus a Conventional loan?”
 “Which one is better?”
 Typically, the two most commonly asked questions when comparing loan options.
-With an FHA mortgage you must use an approved FHA lenderto participate in an FHA loan program.
-When you apply for a conventional mortgage you can approach any lender and use comparison sites to find the best deals.
+With an FHA mortgage, you must use an approved FHA lender to participate in an FHA loan program.
+When you apply for a conventional mortgage, you can approach any lender and use comparison sites to find the best deals.
 However, the credit requirements for an FHA mortgage are far less strict than the requirements for a conventional mortgage.

 With FHA mortgage loans you have to understand that the FHA may require inspection of the property that you intend to buy.
 It must meet their standards of safety and state of repair.
-An approved FHA appraiser will make sure the home you intend to buy will meet these requirements.
+An approved FHA appraiser will make sure the home you plan to buy will fulfill these requirements.

 FHA mortgage loan requires Mortgage Insurance Premium (MIP) which is for the life of the loan.
-Conventional loan, on the other hand, requires Private Mortgage Insurance (PMI).
-This is calculated based on several factors: credit score, down payment, debt-to-income, etc. Closing Costs are generally lower with FHA than they are with conventional mortgage.
+A conventional loan, on the other hand, requires Private Mortgage Insurance (PMI).
+This is calculated based on several factors: credit score, down payment, debt-to-income, etc. Closing Costs are lower with FHA than they are with a conventional mortgage.
 Strict terms apply to FHA mortgage loans, restricting the type of charges a lender can add and charge to a borrower’s FHA closing costs.

-The basic difference between FHA and Conventional-conforming loans are:
+The fundamental difference between FHA and Conventional-conforming loans are: